 Hard to categorize, Wild Grocery is part deli, part health food store.

-You will also find all manner of drinks – a juice bar, tea, coffee, beer, cider, kefir – whatever you’re fancy.
+You will also find all manner of drinks – a juice bar, tea, coffee, beer, cider, kefir – whatever you fancy.

 Manzanita Sweets

-In the middle of the action, on Laneda Ave, Manzanita Sweets is a great place to pop in and get that quintessential saltwater taffy.
+In the middle of the action, on Laneda Ave, Manzanita Sweets is a great place to get some beachy saltwater taffy.

 They are also known for their chocolate, fudge, and seasonally inspired candy and confections.